THE CULTURAL ACCESS NETWORK PROJECT

 - Tipsheets, glossaries, & more!

 ADA Plans are a requirement for all organizations receiving funds from the New Jersey State Council on the Arts/Department of State.
 In addition, a majority of the state’s County Cultural and Heritage Commissions require a plan from their grantees.
-The FY23 ADA Plan Outline is available as an online form.
-ADA Plans for FY23 are due on February 17, 2023.
+ADA Plans for FY24 are due in January, 2024.

 If your organization is required to submit an ADA plan for the current fiscal year, we encourage a staff member to listen to the archived recording from the ADA Planning workshop offered on Thursday, October 13, 2022.
-You can find the recording here https://njtheatrealliance.org/events-training/#archives
+You can find the recording here.